 registrations, Http Service will call this method to support the

-methods getResource
+ServletContext methods getResource and

-.
+getResourceAsStream.
 For resource registrations, Http Service

 will call this method to locate the named resource.
 The context can